oren/Blog/Using Google Drive and Calendar/Post.md

 ## Dependencies

-Here we will need the Google Calendar and Google Drive libraries, both of which we need version 3. (the newest at the moment)
+Here we will need the Google Calendar and Google Drive libraries, both of which we need version 3 of. (the newest at the moment)

 So make sure to: